Imperial Cities —

 Morocco's four imperial cities — Fez, Meknes, Rabat, Casablanca — are the backbone of the country's history.
 Four capitals, four different dynasties, four completely different personalities.
 Five days is the right amount of time to feel each one without rushing through any of them.

 Fez is the centrepiece.
 The medina of Fez el-Bali is the largest living medieval city in the world — 9,000 lanes, no cars, unchanged in its essential character for a thousand years.
-Hassan knows it the way very few guides do: not as a tourist circuit but as a living place, with the butchers, the dyers, the students of the Qarawiyyin mosque, the craftsmen working in brass and leather.
+Hassan knows it the way very few guides do: not as a tourist circuit but as a living place.

 Day 01